pgagliar/Us_census_94_95/ReadMe.md

 - Finding a good strategy to complete missing values takes time.
 And sometimes it doesn’t pay.

-- The dataset is large so I’ve try to train some more complexe classifier on the dataset like SVM with linear and RBF kernel.
-But It takes a long time to train.
+- The dataset is large so I’ve tried to train some more complexe classifiers on the dataset like SVM with linear kernel and RBF kernel.
+But It takes too much time.

 -Also I’ve try to plot a learning curve to see if my model suffer from high bias or high variance.
 But it takes too long too.